BenG1994/Breaker/README.md

 ## Introduction

-Breaker is a app that sends you notifications at a speficied duration on repeat until you cancel.
+Breaker is an app that sends you notifications at a specified duration on repeat until you cancel.
 Soon to be on the App Store.
 Breaker was created as a way for me to test how to use push notifications and a break timer felt like a very fitting app to make to implement that feature.

 ## Skills used